debiiyappi/pooputil/README.md

 Also...

-Don't forget your password.
+Dont forget your password.

-I can't magically decrypt your `.poop` if you lose it.
+I cant magically decrypt your `.poop` if you lose it.

+You cant unflush a poop if you flushed it.

 ---